doodspav/motionphoto/docs/source/binary_specification/general.rst

 | This section will cover the reverse engineered binary specification of Motion
   Photos.
-| This section is solely for information, and is NOT required to use the
+| This section is solely for information, and is **NOT required to use the
-  package.
+  package**.

 | Since each application/vendor has their own implementation, they also have
   separate specifications.